W & J Linney Privacy Policy

 Email address: dataprotectionteam@linney.com

-Postal address: Adamsway, Mansfield, Nottinghamshire NG18 4FL
+Postal address: W & J Linney Limited, Adamsway, Mansfield, Nottinghamshire NG18 4FW

-3. How is your personal data collected?
+3. How we collect your data

 We use different methods to collect data from and about you including through:

-• Automated technologies or interactions.
+Automated technologies or interactions.
 As you interact with our website, we may automatically collect technical data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, server logs and other similar technologies.

-• Third parties or publicly available sources.
+Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below:

-(b) Search information providers;
+(c) Search information providers;

-(c) Providers of technical, payment and delivery services;
+(d) Providers of technical, payment and delivery services;

-(d) Data brokers or aggregators;
+(e) Data brokers or aggregators;

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: